-This report is for the period July 2021 to June 2022 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by Todd Energy Limited and its subsidiary1 (the Company) for deep well injection (DWI) activities.
-During the period under review, the Company held nine resource consents for the subsurface injection of fluids by DWI.
-The consents authorise discharges from eight separate wellsites.
-Six are located within the Company's McKee and Mangahewa oil and gas fields, east of New Plymouth, and two are located within the Kapuni oil and gas field located south of Stratford.
+This report is for the period July 2022 to June 2023 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by Todd Energy Limited and its subsidiary (the Company) for deep well injection (DWI) activities.
+During the period under review, the Company held ten resource consents for the subsurface injection of fluids by DWI.
+The consents authorise discharges from nine separate wellsites.
+Seven are located within the Company's McKee and Mangahewa oil and gas fields, east of New Plymouth, and two are located within the Kapuni oil and gas field located south of Stratford.
 The resource consents held by the Company permit the discharge of a range of fluids by DWI, including produced water, contaminated stormwater, well drilling fluids, hydraulic fracturing (HF) fluids, production sludges and any other fluids approved by the Council in writing.
 The consents include a number of special conditions which set out specific requirements the Company must satisfy.

-Six of the nine consents held were exercised during the monitoring period.
-One of the consents has not yet been given effect to.
+Five of the ten consents held were exercised during the monitoring period.

 This report covers the results and findings of the monitoring programme implemented by the Council in respect of the DWI consents held by the Company.
-This is the 11th report to be prepared by the Council to cover the Company's DWI discharges and their effects.
+This is the 12th report to be prepared by the Council to cover the Company's DWI discharges and their effects.